-Because the western boundary for 36 miles is the meandering Lugenda River, the main lifeblood of the region all animals make their way here in the drier months of the year.
-What this means to you is the that game is consentrated on this beautiful Mozambique hunting safari property from July to the end of the year where the water source is most prime.
+Located in the heart of the hunting area is 36 miles is the Lugenda River.
+It provides the main lifeblood of the region as all animals make their way here in the drier months of the year.
+Thus on this beautiful Mozambique hunting safari property game concentrates from July to the end of the year where the water source is most prime.

-The main camp is superbly located high up on this river’s banks.
-With the most amazing views towards the west and offers luxurious under thatch air-conditioned lodges with en-suite bathrooms, an open-air bar, lounge and dining area, graced with a superb infinity pool for your leisure.
-The camp has broadband Internet and satellite TV (upon request).
+On your arrival just as you think there cannot be civilization nearby, you round a bend in the road and located high up on this river’s banks is the luxury lodge.
+The most amazing views towards the west greet you each evening on your return from a hard day of hunting.
+Truly, this must be paradise.
+Take a reprieve from the heat of the day and race to the infinity pool overlooking the riverbed.
+Thatch air-conditioned lodges with en-suite bathrooms, an open-air bar, lounge and dining area, graced with a superb infinity pool for your leisure.
+It is hard to imagine but this remote camp even has broadband Internet and satellite TV (upon request).

-There are several international and domestic commercial flights to Pemba from where you will be escorted through to your private 1 hour charter flight to camp.
-The sheer beauty and magnitude of the granite mountains, towering over the Miombo forests, open grasslands, bamboo thickets, floodplains and riverine forests and the mind-boggling diversity of this biosphere is unequalled on the African Continent.
+You do not need to worry about your travel to the lodge as we will have your light aircraft waiting on you when you land in Pemba to take you to within 100 yards of the remote lodge.
+Your flight takes you over granite mountains, towering over the Miombo forests, open grasslands, bamboo thickets, floodplains and riverine forests and the mind-boggling diversity of this biosphere is unequaled on the African Continent.

 The hunting season in Mozambique is from 15th May to 30th November.